robbtraister/fusion/documentation/api/feature-pack/components/feature.md

 ## Props

-### `displayProps` (*Object*)
+### `displayProperties` (*Object*)

 ##### Description

-`displayProps` is an object whose names and types are defined per-Output-Type by the [`displayPropTypes`](./output-type.md#displayPropTypes) , and whose values are then set in PageBuilder.
-The `displayProps` object is intended to be used for display-related properties such as column sizes, hide/show logic and more that may be specific to the Output Type this component is rendering in.
+`displayProperties` is an object whose names and types are defined per-Output-Type by the [`displayPropTypes`](./output-type.md#displayPropTypes) , and whose values are then set in PageBuilder.
+The `displayProperties` object is intended to be used for display-related properties such as column sizes, hide/show logic and more that may be specific to the Output Type this component is rendering in.

 ##### Example